Samweli/iipdash/README.rst

 Docker Installation
 ===================
+Using Docker to install IIPDash is the recommended way for most users, as it requires minimal setup and works consistently across systems.

-IIPDash development can be setup using Docker.
+The IIPDash project already contains Docker configurations enabling it to be setup using Docker for development and production.
 This approach simplifies setup by containerizing all application dependencies and services.

 The following are instructions on how to install IIPdash using Docker.